Over here at Ardent Camper, we’re a fan of camping and related activities. Granted, we’re biased, but since you’re here, we imagine you’re biased too.

 2. Make arrangements ahead of time

-Big Bend may be the 18th least visited national park in the U.S., but when Jessi from Outbound Adventurer and I showed up on Good Friday last week, many of the choice campgrounds were completely full.
+Big Bend may be the 18th least visited national park in the U.S., but when my friend, Jessi, and I showed up on Good Friday last week, many of the choice campgrounds were completely full.

 3. Arrive early